aerosouund/KDP/proposals/http_authorization.md

 - Expose an HTTP endpoint that will receive requests and evaluate them through the existing policies

-- Declare `http.request` as a variable in the CEL environment
+- Declare `object` as a variable in the CEL environment

 - Declare a new global overload: `http.response()`, to instantiate a response object